ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 - The `dialog` API uses mismatched terminology i.e. "show"/"close".
 Should we use the same (mismatched) names or switch to `openModal()`/`close()` or `showModal()`/`hide()`?

 - Do we need an `isOpen()` function?

+- Accessibility: The role `alertdialog` should be used for most modal dialogs. `role` and other aria attributes are not inherited across the shadow DOM boundary, so the user cannot change the role or other aria attributes on the `dialog` element.
+When role is `alertdialog`, `aria-describedby` is also supposed to be set to reference the element containing the alert message (which would be part of the user-provided content).
+Similarly, for both `dialog` and `alertdialog` roles, `aria-labelledby` should be set to point to an element that is the title for the dialog, or else `aria-label` should provide the title directly.